actualbudget/docs/docs/Installing/Configuration.md

 ## `serverFiles`

 The server will put an `account.sqlite` file in this directory, which will contain the (hashed) server password, a list of all the budget files the server knows about, and the active session token (along with anything else the server may want to store in the future).
-If not specified, the server will use the `server-files` directory in the same directory as the `package.json`. (environment variable: `ACTUAL_SERVER_FILES`)
+If not specified, the server will use either `/data/server-files` (if `/data` exists) or the `server-files` directory in the same directory as the `package.json`. (environment variable: `ACTUAL_SERVER_FILES`)

 ## `userFiles`

 The server will put all the budget files in this directory as binary blobs.
-If not specified, the server will use the `user-files` directory in the same directory as the `package.json`. (environment variable: `ACTUAL_USER_FILES`)
+If not specified, the server will use either `/data/user-files` (if `/data` exists) or the `user-files` directory in the same directory as the `package.json`. (environment variable: `ACTUAL_USER_FILES`)

 ## `webRoot`